Sharathhh/manaswi-ai/README.md

 ## 💡 Overview

-**Mindfully AI** is a full-stack chatbot designed to answer mental health–related questions using a locally embedded dataset.
+**MANASWI AI** is a full-stack chatbot designed to answer mental health–related questions using a locally embedded dataset.
 It combines the power of large language models (LLMs), vector search, and a custom mental health FAQ to provide meaningful, empathetic, and informative responses:

 🧾 LangChain for retrieval-based question answering